Well, if there’s one thing that unifies us as parents, it’s that we all have to deal with potty-training at some point or another.

 He struggled with pooping in the potty at first.
 This is totally normal.
 It can be a really scary thing for kids.
 They worry about it splashing, about the sound it will make, about how it will fall out—you name it.
 He wanted to wear a diaper to poop, so we put one on him when he asked for it.
 Then when he inevitably pooped in the diaper, we’d empty it in the potty together & flush it.

 One of the best things I bought was the Squatty Potty (linked below—I gotcha).
 We now own 3 if that tells you anything.
-It helps the poop come out more easily & readily.
-Ever notice how kids will do a little bend or an almost-squat when they are pooping in their diaper?
+Ever notice how little kids will do a little bend or an almost-squat when they are pooping in their diaper?
 It’s because that angle un-kinks the colon & allows the poop to come out in more of a straight shot.

 Yes, we’re talking a lot about poop.
 But just keeping it real.
 There’s a lot of poop in Motherhood.

 It took one time of him successfully pooping on the potty (while crying the whole time) to get rid of diapers for good.
 The second it came out he was so relieved & so thrilled that he’d done it.
 He never put on a diaper again.
 (We never messed with pull-ups.
-Or stickers/treats, etc., but I know that works for lots!)
+Or stickers/treats, etc., because we ended up just letting potty-training happen more organically….but I know that works for lots!)

 Which meant we had to convert his crib to a toddler bed.
 Yes, he was 3.5 and yes, he was still in his crib.
 He loved his crib & so did we.
 He never once tried to climb out of it & he never once complained about it.
 It kept him contained & in his room…& happy.
 He actually cried when we changed it to the toddler bed, though of course he LOVED it immediately.

-Potty-training wasn’t on our radar at all because my son was so much later.
-But a couple weeks ago, SHE started talking about the potty.
+Potty-training wasn’t on our radar at all with her because our son was ready later.
+But, SHE started talking about the potty.
 Wanting to sit on the potty.
 She has a big brother & she wants to be just like him.
-So it only makes sense that she wants to go potty like him, too.
+So it only makes sense that she wanted to go potty like him, too.
 (And quite literally, might I add.
-That little girl wants to stand up & pee just like her bro.)
+That little girl wanted to stand up & pee just like her bro.)